macnetic/faust/gen_doc/bin_pkgs/README_template.md

 ### 1.1 For Python

-@note  This section treats only of system packages/installers but note that some pip packages are also available and this is in fact the recommended way of installing pyfaust, in particular because of the easier weak dependency management.
+@note  This section treats only of system packages/installers but note that some PIP and Anaconda packages are also available.
+They are recommended way of installing pyfaust, in particular because of the easier weak dependency management.
 You might install them in virtual environments:
 \ref install_pyfaust_in_venv.<br/>

 FAµST is designed for the Python ecosystem which as usual relies on the numpy and scipy packages.